Top 3 reasons why anti-snoring mouthguard falls out at night

 The Cause: In most cases, those who have issues with their snoring mouthpiece falling out simply have not given their body a chance to adjust to the new device.
 These devices tend to work their self out of the mouth (or from the tip of the tongue in the case of a TSD) while asleep.
 Allowing time for adjustment often solves this issue.

 The Solution: Most manufacturers suggest that new users aim for an adjustment period of about seven to ten days and I tend to agree.
-Allowing your body to become accustom to the new device is a necessary step to ensure that it will remain in place throughout the night.
+Allowing your body to become accustomed to the new device is a necessary step to ensure that it will remain in place throughout the night.
 One suggestion is to put the mouthpiece in for about an hour before falling asleep to help acclimate your mouth to wearing it.
 You may notice in the morning that it still falls out and ends up next to your pillow.
 This is absolutely normal and okay!
-As time passes, this will become a less common occurrence and will eventually cease all together.
+As time passes, this will become a less common occurrence and will eventually cease altogether.
 Persistence and time is the key to success.

-Device needs fine tuning
+Device needs fine-tuning

 The Cause: If you are still having issues with your mouthpiece falling out after a 7-10 day adjustment period, it may necessary to make some minor adjustments to allow for a closer fit.
-Depending on manufacturer, you may be able to trim, remold, stretch, or make advancement adjustments.
+Depending on the manufacturer, you may be able to trim, remold, stretch, or make advancement adjustments.
 Before performing any modifications, be sure to read over the instructions provided by the manufacturer.

 The Solution: The best way to start is by listening to your body.
 Is there a particular part of your mouth that seems to become sore after wearing the device?
-How close does it fit to your teeth and the inside of your mouth?
+How close does it fit your teeth and the inside of your mouth?
 Is there a lot of “play” or “wiggle room” when the mouthguard is installed?
 These are a few questions that you may want to ask yourself in order to determine where to make adjustments.

-Follow the manufacturers instructions before attempting any modifications.
+Follow the manufacturer’s instructions before attempting any modifications.
 In some cases, you may simply need to reheat the thermoplastic material and take a new impression of your teeth while other times your appliance may require an advancement adjustment or simply a trimming of excess material.